TEAK CARE & PRESERVATION

 The most important issues with oiling are to first to use a top quality teak oil containing Tung oil and a variety of other wood oils.
 Next, it is imperative to have the oil penetrate as deeply as possible into the wood which will do a better job of sealing out moisture and will keep the wood looking great for a longer period of time.
 Note: multiple coats of oil will penetrate deeper into the wood.
 A single coat of even the best quality oil may look fine for a very short period of time but soon begins to oxidize and will finally turn the wood silver-

 Before purchasing any teak oil it is very important to determine the preferred final color of teak.
-Amazon's has three color blends of oil: the lightest being Lite 'n Easy, otherwise known as LE, the standard golden color Golden Teak Oil or GTO, and the darkest, Blend 55 or B55.
+Amazon's has two color blends of oil: the lightest being Lite 'n Easy, otherwise known as LE, the standard golden color Golden Teak Oil or GTO.
 All are basically the same quality teak oil with color being the only difference.

 As previously mentioned, it is important to get the oil as deep as possible into the wood.
 This can be accomplished by mixing some of the remaining "Teak Prep" used in the last step with the oil in a ration of 25% "Teak Prep" to 75% teak oil.
 This formulation should be used for the first two coats with the third and final coat being 100% oil.